1. Where will the 2021 conference be held?

 2. What is the theme of the 2021 conference?

 The theme of ANZSOG’s 2021 First Peoples Virtual Conference is Proud Partnerships in Place.
-The conference will focus on successful partnerships between governments and communities, place-based initiatives, and new ways of working together.
+The conference will focus on successful partnerships between governments, agencies and communities, place-based initiatives, and new ways of working together.
 More information about the conference can be found on the conference page.

 3. When will the 2021 conference take place?